-NUMAS Haus provides emergency shelter and support services to homeless single women and their children from the Brown County, Minnesota area.
+NUMAS Haus provides emergency shelter and support services to homeless women and their children primarily in the Brown County, Minnesota area.

 KARLA DIEHN, LSW

 REV. LISA DOEGE

 To provide emergency shelter and support services to homeless women and their children primarily in the Brown County area.

 - NUMAS Haus families can stay at our emergency shelter for up to 90 days.
 In this time, NUMAS Haus families will work with the shelter staff to establish current and future goals that the family is required to work on in order to obtain long-term, stable housing by the end of their stay at NUMAS Haus.